ArtPoon/gotoh2/README.md

 ```

 ## Benchmarks
-Here I report some reuslt for this module and other implementations of pairwise alignment algorithms as I could find for Python.
+Here I report some results for this module and other implementations of pairwise alignment algorithms as I could find for Python.
 I also did some `subprocess` calls to the alignment program `MUSCLE` for comparison.
 For each program, I performed pairwise alignment of 10 HIV-1 integrase sequences against the standard HXB2 reference sequence.

 | Program | Time |
 |---------|------|